 About the Staff

 Michelle Fishman obtained her Bachelor’s degree in Sociology and Social Anthropology from Dalhousie University and her Masters of Arts in History, specializing in Holocaust and Genocide Studies from the University of Amsterdam.
-Currently, she is the Education Associate at the Sarah and Chaim Neuberger Holocaust Education Centre in Toronto where she works with Holocaust survivors on a daily basis and assists with programming that educates subsequent generations on Holocaust history, its lessons and legacy.
+Currently, she is the Education Coordinator at the Sarah and Chaim Neuberger Holocaust Education Centre in Toronto where she works with Holocaust survivors on a daily basis and assists with programming that educates subsequent generations on Holocaust history, its lessons and legacy.

-Rachel Libman is Head of Programs and Outreach at the Neuberger Holocaust Education Centre, UJA Federation of Greater Toronto.
+Rachel Libman is Manager, Public Programs, at the Neuberger Holocaust Education Centre, UJA Federation of Greater Toronto.
 Her role focuses on planning public programs, including the annual Holocaust Education Week, and includes web, curatorial and museum work.
 Keenly interested in museums, memorials and culture, Rachel has focused on programming for young professionals both in her career and as a volunteer.
 Rachel has a Masters in History and a Masters in Museum Studies from the University of Toronto and is on the Board of Governors at Shaarei Shomayim Congregation.
-On leave

 Carson Phillips, PhD, is the Managing Director of the Neuberger and the recipient of scholarly awards including the 2013 BMW Canada Award from the Canadian Centre for German and European Studies, York University.
 He completed his PhD in Humanities utilizing archival resources, memoirs and testimony exploring post-Holocaust conceptualizations of masculinity.
 Dr. Phillips is an editorial board member of PRISM— An Interdisciplinary Journal for Holocaust Educators, and an expert on Holocaust education and pedagogy.
 From 2009-2014, he was a delegate to the International Holocaust Remembrance Alliance and in 2016 completed a fellowship at the Vienna Wiesenthal Institute for Holocaust Studies.
 He is also adjunct faculty at Gratz College, USA, in the graduate program for Holocaust and Genocide Studies.
 See his blog Bildung for his latest posting on issues related to Holocaust education as well as his latest writings in the publication Interactions (2018, W. Dreier, A. Laumer and M.Weinand editors) and Remembering the Holocaust in Educational Settings (Routledge, 2018, A. Pearce editor).